Nathan-Butler7/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/f0e454e8-f49e-475d-a4d4-d417918d083b)

-- Then Reload IIS (Open IIS, Stop and Start the server.
+- Then Reload IIS (Open IIS, Stop, and Start the server.
 Under "Actions" on the right you can see the options to stop and start the server).

 ![image](https://github.com/user-attachments/assets/4d02b1d4-7aa1-441d-a3b7-1be2085c7390)